malin84/transportation_networks_of_china/sample_codes/README.md

 The following options could be set inside `main.m`:

 1. `ncores` (positive integer): the number of cores to use in parallel when computing the distances.
 Fast Marching is memory-consuming with our map size.
 The rule of thumb is that **each core could use up to 6GB of memory**.
-2. `empty_spped` (positive number): the speed when traversing an empty pixel without any infrastructure in the unit of km/h.
+2. `empty_speed` (positive number): the speed when traversing an empty pixel without any infrastructure in the unit of km/h.
 3. `draw_loc` (logical): whether to produce maps that show the locations of the origin and destinations.
 The files are stored in the output folder specified in `outpath`.
+See the next section for details of the maps.

 ### Auxiliary Output